When AI Benchmarks Plateau: A Systematic Study of Benchmark Saturation: Empirical Analysis of Benchmark Saturation

-\paragraph{Saturation prevalence.} Saturation is widespread.
+Saturation is widespread.
 Of the 60 benchmarks analyzed, 29 exhibit high or very high saturation ($S_{\text{index}} \geq 0.7$), out of which 14 fall into the very high category ($S_{\text{index}} \geq 0.9$).
 These benchmarks show strong compression among top-performing models, indicating limited discriminative power at the frontier.
+Across benchmarks, larger test sets are associated with lower saturation indices.
+Benchmarks with more test items show less score compression among top models, consistent with lower evaluation uncertainty and higher resolution.
+This relationship persists in joint regression (\Cref{ssec:joint_analysis}), suggesting that measurement scale impacts discriminative power.

-\paragraph{Benchmark age.} Fig.~\ref{fig:benchmark_release} shows that the average saturation index increases with benchmark age.
+\paragraph{Temporal and exposure effects.} \Cref{fig:benchmark_release} shows that the average saturation index increases with benchmark age.
 The proportion of saturated benchmarks rises from 42.9\% for benchmarks released within the past 24 months to 54.5\% for those older than 60 months, with corresponding mean $S_{\text{index}}$ values of 0.51, 0.52, and 0.60 across age bins.
 While the trend is modest and not statistically significant at conventional thresholds, it is directionally consistent: older benchmarks exhibit greater top-score compression.

-\paragraph{Adoption and exposure.} We evaluate benchmark adoption using citation counts and inclusion in industry model release reports.
-Raw correlations show that benchmarks with higher citation counts tend to have higher mean saturation indices (Figure~3).
+We evaluate benchmark adoption using citation counts and inclusion in industry model release reports.
+Raw correlations show that benchmarks with higher citation counts tend to have higher mean saturation indices (\Cref{fig:paper_citations}).
 However, after controlling for benchmark age, citation counts are not significantly associated with saturation ($\rho = 0.22$, $p = 0.12$).
 Citation growth rates ($\rho = 0.13$, $p = 0.37$) and frequency of appearance in technical reports ($\rho = 0.05$, $p = 0.73$) likewise show no significant association.
-These results suggest that maturity and cumulative exposure over time, rather than adoption metrics alone, better explain observed saturation patterns.
+These results suggest that maturity and cumulative exposure over time, rather than adoption metrics alone, better explain saturation patterns.

-\paragraph{Test set scale.} Across benchmarks, larger test sets are associated with lower saturation indices.
-Benchmarks with more test items exhibit less score compression among top models, consistent with reduced evaluation uncertainty and increased resolution.
-This relationship persists in joint regression (Sec.~\ref{ssec:joint_analysis}), indicating that measurement scale is a structural factor affecting discriminative power.